Alaska Satellite Facility - Distributed Active Archive Center

 • Final Report: Modified Antarctic Mapping Mission (MAMM) Acquisition Plan: a detailed description of the development of the acquisition sequence for the RADARSAT spacecraft used to conduct the MAMM mission.

-• The RadarSAT-MAMM Automated Mission Planner: documentation of the results of the automated mission planner effort that were presented at a conference on artificial intelligence in Seattle, Washington.
+• The RadarSAT-MAMM Automated Mission Planner: documentation of the results of the automated mission planner effort presented at an artificial intelligence conference in Seattle, Washington.

 • Final MAMM Plans: A directory containing the user request files i.e., the RADARSAT-1 program name for the files containing the requested data acquisitions for all three MAMM cycles.